devopsmakers/myip-pdns/README.md

 ## Are my DNS requests being hijacked?

-Well, when we queried the DNS server the IP the request came from was apparently `202.7.172.86` and when we queried the HTTPS endpoint the _real_ IP the request came from was apparently `14.202.188.197`.
+Well, when we queried the DNS server, the IP that the request came from was apparently `202.7.172.86` and when we queried the HTTPS endpoint the _real_ IP the request came from was apparently `14.202.188.197`.

 Something weird is going on: